UpCloudLtd/sample-uks-web-app-demo/docs/wordpress-with-nfs.md

 ### WordPress with NFS

+In this example we will setup and use a shared NFS storage and use it to persist the Wordpress data.

 First, you might want to delete the previous WordPress deployment as this one uses the same MySQL database.
 You can do this with

 ```